About The Licensing Letter.

-EPM publishes newsletters, research studies and directories which focus on marketing, consumer and retail trends.
-The company also produces conferences and seminars; offers telephone-based short-term consulting as well as in-depth competitive analysis; and provides speakers for in-house presentations, workshops and conferences.
+The Licensing Letter (TLL) is published by Plain Language Media.
+PLM publishes newsletters, research studies and directories which focus on management, marketing, consumer and retail trends.
+The company also produces conferences, seminars and webinars.

-The EPM staff has a collective 100-plus years of expertise across key subject areas critical to the media, marketing and advertising communities: Entertainment Marketing, Licensing & Merchandising, Targeted Marketing and Consumer Trends.
+The TLL staff has many years of expertise across key subject areas critical to the media, marketing and advertising communities: Entertainment Marketing, Licensing & Merchandising, Targeted Marketing and Consumer Trends.

 For 20 years prior to founding the company, Ira's night job was as a rock critic.
 By day, he wrote about the business of entertainment for newspapers, magazines and research organizations.
 Beginning in the 1980s, he established a prominent reputation as an entertainment industry and media analyst.
 Riva, who at the time sold research services for LINK Resources, a new media think tank, was selling some of the research Ira was writing.

 After attending several sports and event marketing conferences, Ira and Riva realized no one was covering the entertainment industry purely from the marketing perspective, and that if he could write it and she could sell it well, that's what they should do!

 Armed with a Rolodex of about 2000 fax numbers, Riva and Ira took two hour shifts starting at 7 p.m. on a Friday night, and throughout the weekend when the rates were low, they faxed a one–page letter describing a new newsletter they were launching –– EPM Report (for Entertainment, Promotion & Marketing).